 Patent Assignments in 60 Seconds

-Welcome to Innovation Café, where we break down essential concepts for inventors and creators.
 Today’s topic might not sound thrilling, but it’s critical for anyone involved in intellectual property: patent assignments.
 While the subject may seem dry, the stakes couldn’t be higher.
 A small error in your patent assignment can cost you ownership of your invention—let’s ensure that doesn’t happen.

 What is a Patent Assignment?

-Why Language is Key
+Why Language is Important

 • Bad Example: